 Each fork tube has a bushing sleeve at the bottom, and each slider has a bushing inserted in the opening underneath the fork seal.
 Normally these parts don't wear very much, but if the fork has been misaligned you may want new ones.
 In the photo below, the upper fork tube bushing shows distinct wear and should be replaced.

 The Gold Valve inserts are a popular upgrade for street bikes with conventional damper rods (without valves).
-They work by directing the secondary oil flow from the top opening in the damper rod through an orifice with a spring-loaded valve.
+They work by controlling the secondary oil flow from the top opening in the damper rod via an orifice with a spring-loaded valve.
 As the fork compresses, the flow gets impeded by this valve.
-There is a return valve within the Gold Valve with a much lighter spring which allows oil back into the damper rod upon fork extension.
+There is a check valve within the Gold Valve that allows unimpeded flow of oil back down the damper rod upon fork extension.

-The cartridge cylinder has a slot which provides variable compression damping (visible in the close-up).
-Some riders (using similar Marzocchi cartridges) have found this to be too progressive, and have modified the cartridge by closing the slot and drilling a series of holes.
+Rplacing the internals with cartridges is a great way to improve the performance but the options are limited.
+The original cartridge for these forks was the Marzocchi magnum, sold by BMW under the part numbers 31 42 2 317 539/540 and sold until about 2008 by HPN, but they are no longer available.
+Adjusters at the top controlled compression in one leg and rebound in the other.
+Each cylinder has a slot which provides variable compression damping (visible in the close-up).
+Some riders using similar Marzocchi cartridges have found this to be too progressive, and have modified the cartridge by closing the slot and drilling a series of holes.

 A German company called HH race-tech (no relation to the Race Tech in the USA) sells a similar product but their website is pretty poor.
 Just call or write.

 Relatively generic 20mm cartridges are made by other companies such as Traxxion and Andreani which may be adaptable to these forks.